Antiz96/arch-update/CONTRIBUTING.md

 ## Translation

-To contribute to translations, follow the related instructions in the [dedicated discussion thread](https://github.com/Antiz96/arch-update/discussions/436).
+To contribute to translations, please follow the instructions in the [dedicated discussion thread](https://github.com/Antiz96/arch-update/discussions/436).

 ## Donations